3watermelons/Ajax-Banking-System/CONTRIBUTION.md

 # How to contribute to this project

-TwitterBot welcomes contributions from the community.
+Banking-System welcomes contributions from the community.

 ## Setting up your own fork of this repo.